GeekyGhost/Geeky-Ghost-Writer/README.md

 ## 🔗 Related Projects

-- [Little Geeky's Learning UI](https://github.com/GeekyGhost/Little-Geeky-s-Learning-UI.git): A companion tool for managing your Ollama models with a user-friendly interface
+- [Little Geeky's Learning UI](https://github.com/GeekyGhost/Little-Geeky-s-Learning-UI.git): For now, you can use this as a companion tool for managing your Ollama models with a user-friendly interface

 ---